vishnusomank/policy-validator/README.md

 ```
 bash policyvalidator.sh
 ```
->Note: For the validator to work you should have admin privilege to the cluster which you want to performing the validation to.
+>Note: For the validator to work you should have admin privilege to the cluster which you want to perform the validation to.
 It also requires a kubectl binary in the system path